-RULE 3:20.
+Rule 3:20.
 Motion for Summary Judgment.

 Any party may make a motion for summary judgment at any time after the parties are at issue, except in an action for divorce or for annulment of marriage.
-If it appears from the pleadings, the orders, if any, made at a pretrial conference, the admissions, if any, in the proceedings, that the moving party is entitled to judgment, the court shall grant the motion.
+If it appears from the pleadings, the orders, if any, made at a pretrial conference, the admissions, if any, in the proceedings, or, upon sustaining a motion to strike the evidence, that the moving party is entitled to judgment, the court shall enter judgment in that party's favor grant the motion.
 Summary judgment, interlocutory in nature, may be entered as to the undisputed portion of a contested claim or on the issue of liability alone although there is a genuine issue as to the amount of damages.
 Summary judgment shall not be entered if any material fact is genuinely in dispute.
 No motion for summary judgment or motion to strike the evidence shall be sustained when based in whole or in part upon any discovery depositions under Rule 4:5, unless all parties to the action shall agree that such deposition may be so used, or unless the motion is brought in accordance with the provisions of subsection B of § 8.01-420.